10 Day Ireland with Sister Claudia Ward

 Day 7—Friday September 22 – KNOCK, KILBEGGAN

-Enjoy a prayerful morning at Knock with 9 am Mass and early lunch at own discretion.
-On route to Dublin, we will enjoy a quick stop to visit the oldest distillery in the world at Kilbeggan Distillery.
+Enjoy a prayerful morning at Knock with 9 am Mass and visit Knock Shrine with some leisure time and lunch at own discretion On route to Dublin, we will enjoy a quick stop to visit the oldest distillery in the world at Kilbeggan Distillery.
+Tonight enjoy dinner and entertainment at Arlington Hotel O'Connell Bridge at 7pm.
 (Overnight Dublin)

 Day 8 Saturday September 23 - DUBLIN